Western Australia Police Force: Regional Operations Group

-Perth police complex
+Perth Police Complex

-In 2013 the organisation opened a new inner-city facility at 2 Fitzgerald Street, Northbridge.
-Accommodating up to 500 police officers, the complex includes the Perth Police Station, the Central Metropolitan District Office, the Northbridge Magistrate's Court and a new state-of-the-art Perth Watch House.
+In 2013, the organisation opened a new inner-city facility at 2 Fitzgerald Street, Northbridge.
+Accommodating up to 500 police officers, the complex includes the Perth Police Station, the Central Metropolitan District Office, the Northbridge Magistrate's Court, and a new state-of-the-art Multi-Functional Police Facility named Perth Watch House.
 Before long, the police union complained that insufficient staff had been assigned to the new lock-up in the context of state government budget constraints.

-Commissioner of police
+Commissioner of Police

-Traditionally the Commissioner came from within the service though, in 1994 and 1999, police commissioners were head-hunted from outside WA Police ranks.
-In 1994, Victorian Bob Falconer APM was imported from the Victoria Police where he had been a deputy commissioner.
-Falconer was effective in implementing the Delta Program designed to achieve organisational and cultural change.
+Traditionally, the Commissioner came from within the service, though in 1994 and 1999, police commissioners were head-hunted from outside Western Australian police ranks.
+In 1994, Victorian Bob Falconer APM was recruited from the Victoria Police Force where he had served as Deputy Commissioner.
+Falconer was effective in implementing the Delta Program, designed to achieve organisational and cultural change.
 Falconer later argued that internal measures were inadequate and that a standing crime and corruption commission was necessary to combat police corruption.

-In 1999 Barry Matthews, then a deputy commissioner of the New Zealand Police, was appointed and served until 2004.
-Matthews was, however, succeeded in June 2004 by Karl O'Callaghan APM, PhD who had been employed in the WA service since age 17 and was one of the service's first officers to achieve a PhD.
+In 1999, Barry Matthews, then a Deputy Commissioner of the New Zealand Police, was appointed and served until 2004.
+Matthews was, however, succeeded in June 2004 by Karl O'Callaghan APM, PhD who had been employed in the Western Australian service since age 17 and was one of the service's first officers to achieve a PhD.
 O'Callaghan retired on 14 August 2017 and was succeeded by Chris Dawson.
 Chris Dawson stepped down as police commissioner in July 2022 to become Governor of Western Australia.
 He was replaced by Col Blanch on 15 July 2022.